Money Worries at University

 Find out more about 'Money Worries at University'Find out everything you need to know about funding your time at university as a blind/partially sighted student, including student loans, additional funding and grants.

-Find out more about 'Funding Your Studies at University'Explore how you can manage your finances at university, with our useful guide to help you on every step of the way, produced from our team up with MyBnk.
+Find out more about 'Funding Your Studies at University'Explore how you can manage your finances at university as a blind or partially sighted student, with our useful guide to help you on every step of the way.

 Find out more about 'Getting Finance Ready for University'Discover how banks can make their services more accessible for blind and partially sighted students, including online and in person features.